OBF/obf-docs/OBF Bylaws.md

     c.
 Treasurer
-        (1)	Monitor all expenditures of the OBF and its committees (2)	Account for all monies received by the OBF and its committees (3)	Sign checks up to a maximum amount of 1000 USD, and co-sign checks over a higher amount (4)	Provide an annual balance sheet for the OBF and keep the Board informed as to the fiscal and corporate status of the corporation.
+        (1)	Monitor all expenditures of the OBF and its committees (2)	Account for all monies received by the OBF and its committees (3)	Provide an annual balance sheet for the OBF and keep the Board informed as to the fiscal status of OBF.
-        (5)	Prepare an annual budget
+        (4)	Prepare an annual budget
     d.
 Parliamentarian
         (1)	Interpret and rule on procedural matters at all meetings.
         (2)	Chair the Nominating committee.